danielwoodie/fireplace/content/calculators/safewithdrawalsimulator.md

-## What is your FIRE number?
+## Did you go broke?

-This is simply 25x your annual expenses.
-If you spend $100,000/year, then your FIRE number is $2.5M (or 25 * $1,000,000).
-This is the number you need invested in low-cost index funds to be considered financially independent and retire early.
+Going broke is as simple as that.
+If a run ever got to $0 then you went broke for that run.

 ## What is a single run?

 This is a pretty simple simulation that really doesn't assume too much about future returns except that they will likely come from the returns of the last 100 years.
 Below is what happens for a single run.

-1. Add your annual contribution.
+1. Subtract your annual expenses.
 2. Multiply by 1 + randomly sampled growth rate.
-3. Repeat steps 1 and 2 for each year (Goal FIRE Age - Current Age).
+3. Repeat steps 1 and 2 for each year in retirement.

 The growth rates come from taken from the last 100 years of S&P returns minus the corresponding year's CPI (inflation).
 You can see the full table <a href="/blog/post-2/" target="_blank">here</a>.